pvivancos/o3-dapi/packages/ont/docs/source/includes/_baseMethods.md

 }
 ```

-Return the Account that is currently connected to the dApp.
+Return the AccountPublicKey that is currently connected to the dApp.

 ### Success Response
 | Parameter | Type   | Description                                                           |